 Lacking a plan in your business will be the one-way ticket down the road of business failure, leaving you empty handed (and empty-pocketed).

-So having a plan set in motion, along with a good bookkeeping strategy (check out our financial spreadsheets for that!), will keep yourself in control & on top of your business endeavors.
+So having a plan set in motion, along with a good bookkeeping strategy, will keep yourself in control & on top of your business endeavors.

 1. Keeps your expenses and sales organized